-In its most basic form, when you invest in a rental property at Rendity, you are purchasing the property alongside other members of the site.
+In its most basic form, when you invest in a rental property at Rendity, you are funding a subordinated loan together with other investors.
 Then, the property will be rented to tenants.
 As such, you have the opportunity to generate income in two forms – appreciation and monthly rent.

-- Appreciation: If and when the value of the property increases in value, as will your returns.
+- Appreciation: If and when the value of the property increases in value.
 Of course, this can only be realized once the property has been sold – more on this later.

 - Monthly Rent: As and when the tenant pays their rent, this will be forwarded to Rendity.
 Payments are typically settled in your account quarterly.
 Obtaining the full payment is always on the proviso that tenants do not fall behind on their payments – more on this later.

 I noticed two things in particular when browsing historical rental property opportunities at Rendity.
 Firstly, deals seem to fill up very quickly when they hit the platform.
 Secondly, and most importantly – most rental properties already have tenants.
 This means that you stand the chance of earning income the moment the deal has been signed off.

 To show you the types of deals available, below I have listed a couple of example projects.